Header-banner-FigsBiodiversity.jpg

 How Fig Trees Restore Forests and Biodiversity

-Widespread reforestation efforts have been hailed as a sure way to mitigate climate change, curtail habitat loss and protect biodiversity.
+Widespread reforestation efforts are a key way to mitigate climate change, curtail habitat loss and protect biodiversity.
 But it's not as simple as sticking new trees in the ground.
-Read on to learn how fig trees play a central role in bringing deforested land back to life.
+Learn how fig trees are central in bringing deforested land back to life.

 The Fig and the Fig Wasp